How Does Conductive Ed Work?

 Our Mission

-The mission of the Center for Independence is to help children and young adults with disabilities achieve their highest level of independence in the home, school, community and workforce.
-Our therapy programs help children with Cerebral Palsy (CP) develop life skills, motor-function and an "I Can!" attitude.
+Our mission is to help children and young adults with disabilities achieve their highest level of independence in the home, school, community and workplace.
+We offer affordable therapy programs that help children with physical disabilities develop self-determination and an “I Can!” attitude.
+The Center breaks down employment barriers for adults with disabilities through our innovative program, Working Together Chicago.

 The Center is an IL 501(c)3 non-profit organization.